-Run MATLAB from Azure Marketplace
+Run MATLAB from Microsoft Azure Marketplace

-This topic describes how to use the Azure® Marketplace to quickly deploy and run MATLAB® on Azure.
+This topic describes how to use the Azure® Marketplace to quickly deploy and run MATLAB® in Azure.
 The elasticity of the cloud infrastructure combined with MATLAB enables you to leverage greater computing resources and keep your calculations close to your data.